oven-sh/bun/README.md

 4 scripts
 ```

-`bun run` automatically loads environment variables from `.env` into the shell/task. `.env` files are loaded with the same priority as the rest of Bun, so that means:
+`bun run` automatically loads environment variables from `.env` into the shell/task. `.env` files are loaded with the same priority as the rest of bun, so that means:

 1. `.env.local` is first
 2. if (`$NODE_ENV` === `"production"`) `.env.production` else `.env.development`